grafana/mimir/docs/sources/blocks-storage/compactor.md

 <!-- Diagram source at https://docs.google.com/presentation/d/1bHp8_zcoWCYoNU2AhO2lSagQyuIrghkCncViSqn14cU/edit -->

 This strategy is suitable for clusters with large tenants.
-The _N_ number of split blocks is configurable on a per-tenant basis using `-compactor.split-and-merge-shards`, and the split blocks can be adjusted based on the number of series of each tenant.
+The number of shards _M_ is configurable on a per-tenant basis using `-compactor.split-and-merge-shards`, and it can be adjusted based on the number of series of each tenant.
 The more a tenant grows in terms of series, the more you can grow the configured number of shards.
 Doing so improves compaction parallelization and keeps each per-shard compacted block size under control.
 We currently recommend 1 shard per every 25 to 30 million active series in a tenant.
 For example, for a tenant with 100 million active series, use approximately 4 shards.

+Number of split groups _N_ can also be adjusted per tenant using `-compactor.split-groups` option.
+Increasing this value produces more compaction jobs with fewer blocks during the split stage.
+This allows multiple compactors to work on these jobs, and finish the splitting stage faster.
+However increasing this value also generates more intermediate blocks during the split stage, which will only be reduced later in the merge stage.

 When sharding is enabled, each compaction stage (both split and merge) planned by the compactor can be horizontally scaled.
 Non conflicting / overlapping jobs will be executed in parallel.